Georgia Department of Health, noon Friday report

 There are now 5,831 confirmed cases in Georgia, with 184 deaths and 1,158 people hospitalized.
 There have been 25,265 coronavirus tests conducted statewide.

-Madison County has five cases with one death, a 71-year-old man with pre-existing conditions.
-Nearby counties are as follows: Clarke, 57 cases, eight deaths; Barrow, 21 and two deaths; Oconee, 19; Jackson, 12; Franklin, five; Stephens, five; Banks, three; Hart, three; Elbert, one; and Oglethorpe, one, which was a fatality, an 83-year-old man.
+Barrow County has 21 cases and two deaths.
+Nearby counties are as follows: Clarke, 57 cases, eight deaths; Oconee, 19; Jackson, 12; Madison, five, one death; Franklin, five; Stephens, five; Banks, three; Hart, three; Elbert, one; and Oglethorpe, one, which was a fatality.
 Fulton County has the most cases in the state with 882 and 23 deaths, while Dougherty County (Albany) has 560 cases and 30 deaths.

 Reports are available at noon and 7 p.m. daily https://dph.georgia.gov/covid-19-daily-status-report